 Failure to read and respond accordingly to other people’s emotional cues can, over time, derail almost any relationship.

 This is especially true for intimate relationships with lovers, children, and family members as well as the close relationships often required in the modern work place.

 If you are re-entering the dating scene or want to jump start an existing relationship, read on, the information and tips presented will be worth the effort.

 Terms and model for understanding emotional connection

-John M. Gottman, Ph.D., practicing Therapist, researcher and internationally recognized authority in the area of human relationship, has advanced a simple yet powerful model that identifies the basic components of emotional connection as well as a systematic method for improving our ability to give and receive the emotional connection we all want and need.
+The following is a simple yet powerful model that identifies the basic components of emotional connection as well as a systematic method for improving our ability to give and receive the emotional connection we all want and need 1.

 Understanding the “Bid”, The basic unit of emotional connection

-Dr. Gottman posits that people frequently make what he calls “bids” for emotional connection and that these attempts to connect with those around us can take a variety of forms.
-According to Dr. Gottman, a bid can be:
+People frequently make “bids” for emotional connection and that these attempts to connect with those around us can take a variety of forms.
+A bid can be: